Baby development at 4-5 months: what’s happening

 Movement and motor skills

-- isn’t lifting their head or has poor head control
+- lifting their head or has poor head control

 - reaching for objects

-If you notice that your baby no longer has some of the skills they once had, you should see a child health professional.
+If you notice that your baby no longer has some of the skills they once had, see a child health professional.

 It’s also a good idea to see your child and family health nurse or GP if you or your partner experiences the signs of postnatal depression in birthing mothers or postnatal depression in non-birthing parents.
 Signs of postnatal depression include feeling sad and crying for no obvious reason, feeling irritable, having difficulty coping and feeling very anxious.